mrmichaelgallen/Project/GitHub-Streak-Tracker/README.md

 #### Objective

-The goal is to development an incentive for students to be actively engaged in GitHub by creating a reader border showing students current streak on and sorting by longest onto a website.
+The goal is to development an incentive for students to be actively engaged in GitHub by creating a reader border showcasing student's current streak and sorting by longest onto a website.

 #### Things to Consider

-Build a webscrapper that pulls Streak and longest streak, than displays in webpage with URL link to Students at The Tech Academy.
+Build a webscrapper that pulls student' GitHub users current Streak and longest streak, than displays in webpage with URL link to Students at The Tech Academy.
 The data will be sorted by the longest current streak and a section that will display the longest 10 streaks ever.

 #### Requirements
 * Webscrapper